-The insurance herein described, shall be continued during any leave, or portion thereof, for which the employee is on the payroll.
+The insurance herein described shall be continued during any leave, or portion thereof, for which the employee is on the payroll.
 If the employee is receiving less than full pay for any leave or portion thereof, the coverage will be continued during such period upon a pro-rata basis with employee's payment being made in the same manner as employees on unpaid leave.
 Faculty members who are on an unpaid leave shall have the option to continue at the group rate at their own expense for a period of eighteen (18) months or until they return to work.
 Premium payments are payable by making payments of the monthly premium prior to the 20th of each prior month.

 Full-time academic year faculty members who are laid off or dismissed at the end of an academic year, or whose resignation is effective at the end of an academic year, or who are going on leave without pay the following academic year shall have all insurance premiums, with the exception of Long Term Disability, paid through August 31st of that year.
+The faculty member will be responsible for the faculty member's portion of the insurance as referred to in Section 15.1.1.1.